15% off Alcohol Testing and SCRAM CAM® for legal & social work professionals until 31 December 2023. Quote ALC15

-Chronic and excessive alcohol drinking can be determined
+Chronic and excessive alcohol consumption can be determined

 UK sample collection

 AlphaBiolabs has a full UK network of sample collectors who are able to take your client’s legally admissible blood samples at any address of your choice.
-In addition, any of our 10 nationwide Walk in Centres offer free sample collection.
+In addition, any of our 13 UK and Ireland Walk-in Centres offer free sample collection.

 As well as blood alcohol tests, AlphaBiolabs has other alcohol testing solutions including instant breath tests and 3- or 6-month hair analyses to show alcohol consumption over a period of time.
 Real-time results are also available with SCRAM Continuous Alcohol Monitoring®.